kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/MovingdatafromAzureSQLtoLakehouse.md

  <img src='/Assests/Media/SelectLakehouseDestination.gif' width='900' height='350'>

 6. Once the data lakehouse is selected select Files option.
-7. The wizard will create the destination files with the same name and *.txt* extension.
+7. The wizard will create the destination files with the same name and *.csv* extension.
 You can preview each table if required.</br> :grey_exclamation: **Hint** You need not wait for all the tables to be previewed.
 Click Next.
 8. Leave the default *'Settings'* page as is and proceed.
 9. You should be able to see the entire flow.
 Ensure you verify the connections and credentials
 <img src='/Assests/Media/ColumMapping2.gif' width='900' height='350'>